BackdoorAli/linux-less-persistence/SECURITY.md

 This project does **not** support or accept:
 - Exploit code
-- Payloads or weaponized scripts
+- Payloads or weaponised scripts
 - Step-by-step persistence deployment techniques
 - Instructions for bypassing security controls
 - Offensive tradecraft automation